Category: Info

 (Smoke Alarms) Regulations 2006

-On 1 May 2006, the New South Wales Government introduced new legislation following a series of deadly house fires.
+On 1 May 2006, the New South Wales Government introduced new NSW smoke alarm laws following a series of deadly house fires.
 Division 7A of the NSW Environmental planning and Assessment Amendment (Smoke Alarms) Regulation 2006 calls out minimum requirements for smoke alarm installation in existing residential dwellings.

 The NSW Environmental Planning and Assessment Amendment (Smoke Alarms) Regulation 2006 says that;